A 5-Step Guide to Sustainable Business Travel

 To support the growth of sustainable aviation fuel, we became a founding member of the Sustainable Aviation Buyers Alliance.
 As part of the alliance, we help develop market infrastructure, drive demand, and engage in policy advocacy.
 Through this initiative, we see an opportunity for Salesforce to collaborate with airline suppliers and grow the market by aggregating the demand required from fuel producers.
 These supplier engagements will send a strong demand signal to the broader aviation industry.

+Although purchasing a combination of avoidance and removal credits may be necessary in the short term, aim for only removal credits for the long term.
+This is because removal credits are designed to extract CO2 from the atmosphere, whereas avoidance credits prevent carbon from being emitted in the first place.
 To achieve a 1.5°C goal, we need to purchase both avoidance and removal credits now.
 But ultimately, avoidance should come from your actions, not your budget.
-Removal credits are designed to extract CO2 from the atmosphere, whereas avoidance credits prevent carbon from being emitted in the first place.
 So as your company puts enough policies in place to avoid roughly 90% of your emissions, you can gradually move your credit dollars away from carbon avoidance and toward carbon removal.

 Together, we can go net zero now.

-From using the right digital tools that enable working from anywhere to optimizing your travel platform for low-emissions options, you can take steps — today — to reduce your carbon footprint inside your organization.
+From using the right digital tools that enable working from anywhere to optimizing your travel platform for low-emissions options, you can take steps — today — to reduce your carbon footprint inside your organization and meet reporting requirements.
 Externally, use your influence to encourage partners in your value chain to cut their own CO2 output, and take it a step further by exploring investments in the Sustainable Aviation Buyers Alliance or similar organizations.
 Most important, stay accountable for your progress.
-Set goals, measure results, and iterate on your strategy whenever and wherever necessary.
+Set goals, measure results, and iterate on your strategy where necessary.

 Ready to get started?